 The Engine Stop Indicator (17) illuminates red when energized by a signal from the engine ECM.
+This indicator will stay lit until the engine fault code is cleared.
+In addition, a warning buzzer will also sound.

-If this indicator light illuminates, note the fault code and shut off the engine and refer to the Engine Operator's Manual.
+If this indicator light illuminates note the fault code and shut off the engine and refer to the Engine Operator's Manual.